 According to the Mercer Quality of Living Survey, Vancouver currently ranks in the top three cities in the world, judged on safety, education, health care, culture, environment, recreation, political-economic stability and public transportation.
 It has also been voted ‘the best city in the Americas’ for three straight years by Conde Nast Traveler magazine and named ‘the world’s most livable city’ eight years in a row by The Economist Intelligence Business Unit.
 Further, Forbes rates Vancouver as one of the top ten cleanest cities in the world.

-The mild climate of the city and close proximity to ocean, mountains, rivers and lakes make the region a popular destination for outdoor recreation.
+The mild climate of the city and proximity to the ocean, mountains, rivers and lakes make the region a popular destination for outdoor recreation.
 Vancouver has over 3,200 acres of parks, most notably Stanley Park, which is the largest.
-The city has several large beaches, many adjacent to one another.
+The city has several vast beaches, many adjacent to one another.

 For any lifestyle, there truly is no shortage of activities to keep any student occupied.
 Ashton College is proud to be a downtown resident of such a spectacular city like Vancouver.
 We encourage all prospective students to come to Ashton College and complete your studies here and experience all Vancouver has to offer.